 You essentially have to trust that whoever is doing the payroll is indeed doing it correctly.

 On top of that, you aren’t able to work with your tax preparer for planning since you don’t see how much you’ve made or paid in federal or state withholding.

 It’s not “illegal” to operate this way, but it is wrong in my opinion.

 So that people know that they aren’t the only ones in this type of situation and that it’s ok to ask for a paystub or some kind of report each pay period so you can verify the paycheck calculations and also know what you’ve earned & paid.

 To bottom line it for you:

-No one who is an employee every takes home 100% of what they earn.
+No one who is an employee ever takes home 100% of what they earn.

-There are almost always some sort of payroll deductions that reduce your take-home pay.
+There is almost always some sort of payroll deductions that reduce your take-home pay.

-You’ll be better able to manage and budget your money when you can more accurately predict what you’ll be bringing in.
+You’ll be better at managing and budgeting money when you can more accurately predict what you’ll be bringing in.